cognitom/paper-css/README.md

 # Paper CSS for happy printing

 Recently, we say "front-end" everyday.
-Then why we don't make the printing documents in front-end?
+Then why don't we make the printing documents in front-end?
 We believe we can make it perfectly without back-end.
-Paper CSS is just a small snippet of the CSS, but it help us create them in browser easily.
+Paper CSS is just a small snippet of CSS, but it helps us create them in browser easily.

 ## Previewable